petermekhaeil/petermekhaeil.com/src/posts/jamstack-vs-traditional-web.md

 - **Performance:**
   - Static pages served from CDN.
   - No flash of unstyled content.
-- **Web-optimised image rendering:**
+- **Web-optimized image rendering:**
   - Fetch above-the-fold images immediately.
   - Delay rendering of off-screen images.
   - Image placeholders to avoid layout shifts.
-  - Automatically compressed and optimised for web.
+  - Automatically compressed and optimized for web.

 ## Any limitations?